saifahmedquazi/.netcoreapp/README.md

 # Project Title :

-Dotnet Core App Deployed using Docker and integreted with Jenkins
+Dotnet Core test Application Deployed using Docker and integreted with Jenkins